Romans 9:6

 one of the principles of God’s mercy.
 He offers a limited number of

-you to go your own way instead of God’s way in regards to repentance and
+for you to go your own way instead of God’s way in regards to repentance and

-finding the mercy of God.
+finding the mercy of God through Christ.

 Anyone who does resist God to the limit,